sajidmahmud69/Rentit/Readme.md

+### Rentit

+An utility application where landlord can post advertisements about renting their house to a tenant.
+There will be two groups of people who can benefit from this application.
+One group of people are the landlord/landlady and the other group will be the tenants.
+Landlord/landlady can post advertisements about vacancy in their house to rent to a tenant.
+The tenant can view those advertisements in their desired neighborhood and make an appointment with the landlord/landlady to view the house.

 ### To run this application
 1. open a terminal and run the command git clone https://github.com/sajidmahmud69/Rentit.git
 2. Once the git repository is ready use the terminal and write the command cd Rentit.